NewSpace@Berkeley

 Discover diverse career opportunities in engineering, business, policy, and more.

-Structured like a fellowship, this two-semester course introduces the NewSpace economy in the first semester and entrepreneurship in the second.
-Students work on real projects with partner companies while receiving guidance from company mentors and project managers.
+Structured like a fellowship, this one-semester course moves from the foundations of the NewSpace economy — launch, satellites, infrastructure, and policy — into entrepreneurship and go-to-market strategy, closing with a real-world industry project.
+Students work with partner companies while receiving guidance from company mentors and project managers.
 All majors are welcome.

 No prerequisites are required.
 Students commit at least five hours per week, including lecture attendance and project work with their team.